 Mena’s signature event, the Annual Lum & Abner Festival is the first weekend in June at Janssen Park in Mena, Arkansas.
 This event is presented by the Mena Advertising & Promotion Commission and has been steadily growing year after year.
 Live entertainment is a huge part of the event as it runs all day both days of the festival.

 In addition to live entertainment, enjoy wonderful arts and crafts, great food, the awesome Lum & Abner Car, Truck, and Motorcycle Show, Kiddie Korner with playground and bounce houses, the Lum & Abner 5K Run/Walk, the Lum & Abner 3 on 3 Basketball Tournament, the Lum & Abner Softball Tournament, the beautiful Quilt Show, Fishing Derbies, the RE/MAX Baby Crawlin’ Contest, the Pig Races and a fan favorite The Outlaws Gunfighting Group… and more!

-Vendor Reservation Forms and Sponsorship Forms will be available to download approximately January or February of each year.
+Sponsorship Forms will be available to download soon!

 List of Past Events and Things to do at Lum & Abner: